paanil/jkhmip/README.txt

 See libs/README-SDL.txt and libs/LICENSE-GLEW.txt for
 more information on their licenses.

-Models and textures under Data/ folder are not part of the Program covered by the GPL.
-They are copyright of their creators.
+Fonts, models and textures in Data/ folder are not part of the Program covered by the GPL.
+They are copyright of their creators or released under other licenses.
 See Data/README.txt for more information.